nuriasanchezm/songofortomyself/_texts/o-captain.md

 [^fn2]: However, and possibly to restore the rhythm, León Felipe adds a copulative sentence at the end of almost every stanza (I added indents to make it more evident, but the editors did not use them),which [Whitman](https://whitmanarchive.org/item/uva.00570) did not use.
 Insofar, then, both Whitman and León Felipe use either copulative syntax or sentences, the first one to give the poem rhythm *inside of the stanza*, the latter to set it *among stanzas*.

 [^fn3]: There are at least two other Spanish translations, one by Francisco Alexander (Quito, 1956) and another one by Jorge Luis Borges (Buenos Aires, 1969, in print only).
-One of them, most likely Alexander's, says instead:
+One of them, most likely Alexander's, says instead the following.

-	> - Proyecta mi imagen, después de las otras, y es más verdadera que otra cualquiera sobre las landas invadidas por la sombra.
- {:.poetry}
 I argue it is most likely Alexander's because Borges stated in the [Prologue](https://circulodepoesia.com/2019/05/jorge-luis-borges-sobre-walt-whitman/) of his own translation, "he consultado con provecho la de Francisco Alexander (Quito, 1956), que sigue pareciéndome la mejor, aunque suele incurrir en excesos de literalidad, que podemos atribuir a la reverencia o tal vez a un abuso del diccionario inglés-español."
 Although unfaithful to Whitman's *literal meaning*, León Felipe better succeeds in capturing the image of the shadows in the sunset.
 About the radical importance of unfaithful translations, consult Sergio Gabriel Waisman [*Borges and ranslation the irreverence of the periphery*](https://search.library.yale.edu/catalog/13555204), 2005.

+	> - Proyecta mi imagen, después de las otras, y es más verdadera que otra cualquiera sobre las landas invadidas por la sombra.
+ {:.poetry}

 [^fn4]: Alexander's translation rends this love impersonal, while Whitman and León Felipe ground it to the first person:
 	> - Me entrego al barro para renacer en la hierba amada {:.poetry}